visier/connector-python/README.md

 ## Authentication Environment
 As of version `0.9.8`, the Visier Python Connector supports two authentication methods:
 * **OAuth 2.0**: A three-legged authentication flow that authenticates through the authorization server.
 In OAuth 2.0 protocol, no user credentials are provided directly to Visier.
 We recommend using the OAuth 2.0 authentication method.
-* **Password authentication**: A two-legged authentication flow that authenticates through a Visier username and password.
+* **Basic authentication**: A traditional authentication flow that authenticates through a Visier username and password.

 To avoid passing authentication credentials in with command-line arguments, Visier recommends that basic authentication credentials, such as username and password, are passed in through environment variables.
 You can use the `make_auth()` function to create the appropriate authentication configuration object from `VISIER_`-prefixed environment variables, as described below.